chamoru. researcher. writer.

 (2) Pacific Islander social movements in the continental United States: drawing on interviews and participant-observation from an ongoing, multiyear decolonial participatory action research project with the Oregon Pacific Islander Coalition (OPIC), where I serve as Research Lead, I illuminate how Pacific Islander social movements challenge and expand our understanding of key social movement processes, including brokerage, resource mobilization, rhetorical framing, and boundary work.
 A manuscript in preparation centers on the challenges and opportunities of enacting Indigenous data sovereignty within Pacific Islander community organizations in Turtle Island.

-(3) Indigenous Oceanic political thought: largely in collaboration with political theorist Josh Campbell (UCLA), I employ discursive and historical methods to study Indigenous Pacific Islander thinkers, with a particular emphasis on the complex politics of Indigenous nationalisms, Oceanic regionalisms, and trans-Indigenous kinships.
-Manuscripts in preparation center on the Chamoru notion of gai’ase’ as trans-Indigenous analytic; Teresia Teaiwa’s dialogical method as an alternative to the dominant strains of dialogic comparative political theory; on how Oceanic notions of mobile lands challenge dominant models of state territoriality; and on the early reception history of Tongan-Fijian visionary Epeli Hau’ofa’s classic essay, “Our Sea of Islands.”
+(3) Indigenous Oceanic political thought: largely in collaboration with political theorist Josh Campbell (UCLA), we employ discursive and historical methods to study Indigenous Pacific Islander thinkers, with a particular emphasis on their theoretical and methodological engagements with Indigenous nationalisms, regionalisms, and globalisms.
+Manuscripts in preparation tackle topics including trans-Indigenous kinships between Chamorus and Palestinians; Teresia Teaiwa’s dialogic methods in comparative political theory; Oceanic notions of mobile lands as challenge to dominant models of state territoriality; and the early reception history of Tongan-Fijian visionary Epeli Hau’ofa’s classic essay, “Our Sea of Islands.”

 I am a member of the Scholars Strategy Network, and affiliated with the MIT Data + Feminism Lab and Macquarie University's Centre for Global Indigenous Futures.
-My research has received awards from the Labor Research and Action Network and Western Political Science Association, and has been supported by the US Fulbright Program, the BAMIT Community Advancement Program, the MIT Priscilla King Gray Public Service Center, the MIT Center for International Studies and the MIT Department of Urban Studies and Planning.
+My research has received awards from the Labor Research and Action Network and Western Political Science Association, and has been supported by the American Political Science Association, UB Gender Institute, and the US Fulbright Program, among others.
 For my teaching, I was awarded an MIT Graduate Student Council Teaching Award in 2021, presented annually to an instructor per school for “excellence in teaching a graduate-level course."

 Currently, I am an Assistant Professor of Indigenous Studies at the University at Buffalo.
 Before coming to Seneca territories, I was a Killam Postdoctoral Research Fellow at the University of British Columbia’s Department of Political Science.
 I hold a PhD in Urban Planning and Politics from the Massachusetts Institute of Technology, an interdisciplinary MA in Social Sciences from the University of Chicago, and a BA in Philosophy and the Study of Religion from UCLA.